Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: V, S
 - **Duration**: 24 hours

 Target a Beast that you can see within range.
-The target must succeed on a WIS Save or have the Charmed condition for the duration.
+The target must succeed on a WIS Save or be [Charmed](conditions.md#charmed) for the duration.
 If you or one of your allies deals damage to the target, the spells ends.

 **Using a Higher-Level Spell Slot.** You can target one additional Beast for each spell slot level above 1.
 - **Classes**: Bard, Druid, Ranger